-Certificate holders can be persons with a personal email address, a pseudonym, persons responsible for function groups (functional mailbox managers), or co-users of function groups (authorized users of functional mailboxes) with an impersonal email address, see Chapters 1.4.1.3 and 1.4.1.4.
+Certificate holders can be persons with a personal email address, a pseudonym, persons responsible for function groups (functional mailbox managers), or co-users of function groups (authorized users of functional mailboxes) with an impersonal email address, see Chapters 1.4.1.3 and 1.4.1.4 Fehler!
+Verweisquelle konnte nicht gefunden werden..